Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 ## Creating logs

-The main mechanism to create a log is using `gcl-create` (should be in your system path after `make install-*`).
+The main mechanism to create a log is using `gdp-create` (should be in your system path after `make install-*`).
 For example,

 ```
-gcl-create -k none org.example.project.log17a
+gdp-create -k none org.example.project.log17a
 ```

 will create a log named `org.example.project.log17a` on one of the default